beaulieukevin/toolbox/docs/README-admin.md

 Toolbox provides your organization an extra feature which is called `hooks`.
 You can create a `pre-hook.ps1` file at the root directory of your repository.
 This script will be executed before the execution of the `setup.bat` file from the end user.

 This is useful if you would like to perform some tasks related to your organization before the installation of Toolbox from the end user.

+# Congratulations

+You now have all the pieces needed to setup, manage and update Toolbox within your organization.

+To go further, read the [plan management guide](/docs/README-plan-management.md) to learn how to create a plan or update existing plans.